somethingnew2-0/SimpleCSPM/README.md

 [enabled on App Engine applications](https://cloud.google.com/iap/docs/app-engine-quickstart) to provide a default authentication mechanism for publicly accessible apps.

-Below are two  [Cloud Asset Inventory `gcloud` commands](https://cloud.google.com/asset-inventory/docs/listing-assets) that when combined are used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
+Below are two  [Cloud Asset Inventory `gcloud` commands](https://cloud.google.com/asset-inventory/docs/listing-assets) that when combined are used to generate a similar output of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
 ```
 gcloud beta asset list --organization=$ORGANIZATION_ID --content-type='resource' \
   --asset-types='appengine.googleapis.com/Service'